Operation - Make it Move#

 RESOLUTION

-If you have a DB17 or DB18, revert the polarities (plus and minus cables) of the cables that go to the motor driver (HUT) for both motors.
+If you have a DB17 or DB18, revert the polarities (+ and -) of the cables that go to the motor driver (HUT) for both motors.